ArsCodeAmatoria/MNEMIA/README.md

 **MNEMIA** - Where artificial intelligence meets genuine consciousness through the power of integrated memory, emotion, and quantum-inspired cognition.

 *Built with intelligence for the future of conscious AI*

+**🎉 Now deployable anywhere with Docker - Experience consciousness in containers! 🧠**

 </div>